OMGitsEAGLE/zoom-auto-join/README.md

 # zoom-auto-join

-# Make sure to install pyautogui and cv2 or will not work
+# Things you need to do
-# Take screenshot of Zoom Join button as png and use its path in script
+Install pyautogui and cv2, as well as take a screenshot of Zoom's Join Button.